-When there is a new gas user at the offtake point, the gas user data must be registered in the grid owner's system, among other things to prepare for the upcoming change of supplier.
+When there is a new gas user at the offtake point, the gas user data must be registered in the grid owner's system.
 If the contractual terms and conditions are changed as a result of a change in the type of agreement, e.g. from a private individual to a business operator, this must be registered to ensure the data is kept up to date.
 If a change takes place at a facility that affects the gas grid agreement, this must also be registered.
 All updates that are made and which affect one or more gas suppliers must be reported according to the current rules.